VedantGhodke/WhatsApp-Insights-Analyzer-Using-GoLang/README.md

 - Least Active Count
 - Emoji Used

-## Graph
+## Graphs

 It also comes with a server that would represent the data extracted from the chat in graphical format it would require `-server` argument during execution, it would look like this:

 ![](Example.png)

-## Contribution
+## Implementations

-This is a very crude implementation that I cooked up within a day so there are tons of improvements that could be done, please feel free to send a PR or raise an issue if you find anything.
+This is a very crude implementation that I coded within a single day, hence there are lots of potential improvements that could be done.
+In any case, please feel free to send a PR or raise an issue if you find anything interesting.